Alab-NII/eval_vl_glue/extractor/README.md

 This directory contains an image extractor for our experiment.

 We used an image detector pretrained by Peter Anderson et al, (https://github.com/peteanderson80/bottom-up-attention).
-We converted their caffe model into torch module.
+We converted their caffe model into a torch module.

 ## Items

-- data
-- detect_demo.ipynb
+### detect_demo.ipynb
-- rcnn.py

-See how to use our moudle in the detect_demo.ipynb.
+See how to use our module in the detect_demo.ipynb.

+### rcnn.py

 rcnn.py is model definition created in a semi-automatic way from the original caffe prototxt.

+### data

 Files required to use the image extractor is in the data directory except for the model weights.